 Employing a modern aesthetic, in continuation with the living room and laying important emphasis on storage!

-When moving into their new apartment in North Harrow with little Solal (1), Sophie and Craig had to temporarily set aside their dreams of far-off travels.
+When moving into their new apartment with their son, the couple had to temporarily set aside their dreams of far-off travels.
 Nonetheless, they will be able to enjoy lots of cycling, running and trips to the countryside… not to mention a few weekends of DIY as they entirely renovate their new family nest.

 What could be best to fit out a surface area of 93 m2, without any partitions than creating a large, harmonious living space?

-This was the highly specific challenge given to Mobalpa’s designer, Peggy.
+This was the highly specific challenge given to Mobalpa’s designer.

 Since the apartment was having work carried out, we were able to modify the surface area of the kitchen compared to the proposed technical plans.
 As such, it was possible to make the partition wall of the bedroom to measure, facilitating our designer’s assignment by allowing the kitchen to “synch” with the apartment’s living area.